 The spirit of diversity and inclusion lives in our hearts and minds and, most importantly, in our behaviors — the way we interact with each other and conduct our business.
 These include:

 - Diverse segment outreach.
 Our team reaches out to help us better serve and earn more business from important communities including Hispanics; Asian Americans; African Americans; the lesbian, gay, bisexual, transgender community; women; members of the military and veterans; and people with disabilities.
 Today, our customer base reflects the general population and, in some cases, is more diverse — a trend we expect to continue in the years ahead.

 - Supplier diversity.
 We integrate diversity into our vendor sourcing process.
 Diverse suppliers support economic development and create jobs in the communities we serve.
 Our goal is to spend at least 10 percent of our annual controllable budget with certified disadvantaged-, minority-, and women-owned businesses as well as small business enterprises.

 - Diversity and inclusion councils.
-As CEO, I chair our Enterprise Diversity and Inclusion Council, which consists of senior leaders from across Wells Fargo.
+Our Enterprise Diversity and Inclusion Council consists of senior leaders from across Wells Fargo.
 These leaders are responsible for making decisions that align with the company’s goals and for influencing change.
 We also have regional, local, and line-of-business diversity and inclusion councils.

 - Team Member Networks.
 These groups provide professional and leadership development, mentoring, and community involvement opportunities for our team members.
 They also serve as a resource for business development and customer insights, help recruit new team members, and strengthen our brand reputation.

 We all have the responsibility to be the link between the vision of Wells Fargo and our customers.
 This is not the exclusive domain of managers.
 We define leadership as the act of establishing, sharing, and communicating our vision, and as the art of motivating others to understand and embrace our vision.